 Switch 6 enables or disables the system board Ethernet.
 When the Ethernet disable switch is On, the system board Ethernet is disabled.
-This switch must be on when a Wake on LAN adapter is installed.
-(Note that only one Wake on LAN device can be used.)

 Table 12.
 System Board Ethernet Control (Switch 6)

+Enable Off (factory default)

 Disable On

-Enable (factory default) Off

 Switch 7 enables or disables the privileged access password (PAP).
 Note that this password is also referred to as the administrator password.
-Refer to Using Your IntelliStation M Pro and Installing Options in Your IntelliStation M Pro for important information on erasing lost or forgotten passwords.
+Refer to the IntelliStation M Pro User Guide and Installing Options in Your IntelliStation M Pro for important information on erasing lost or forgotten passwords.

 Table 13.
 Privileged Access Password Control (Switch 7)

-Disable (factory default) Off
+Disable Off (factory default)

 Enable On

-Switch 8 controls writes to the diskette drive.
+Switch 8 controls writing to the diskette drive.

 Table 14.
-Diskette Drive Write Access (Switch 8) Write enabled (normal operation) Off (factory default) Write protected (read only)
+Diskette Drive Write Access (Switch 8) Write enabled (normal operation) Off (factory default) Write protected (read only) On